Stephanie041996/Apertment-Real-Estate-Site/README.md

-The project is to build a online store website and I opted to build one that showcases properties for sell and rent.
+The project is to build an online store website and I opted to build one that showcases properties for sale and rent.
 It has two pages.
 - The Home page
 - The Search page